roar-net/problem-statements/problems/salt-spreading/README.md

 feasibility constraints.
 -->

-We are given a network of roads that can be traversed, among which some roads must be salted.
-A number of vehicles depart from their respective dwelling place and have to salt the roads requesting it.
+We are given a *network* of roads that can be traversed, among which some roads must be salted. *Vehicles* depart from their respective dwelling place and have to salt the roads requesting it.
 The load of salt that the vehicles can carry is in general insufficient to cover all roads, therefore routes might include reloading at opportune depots.
-After having salted the last requested road, the vehicles always visit a depot where they are reloaded with fuel and salt before heading to their dwelling place, ready for the next time.
+After having salted the last requested road in their routes, the vehicles always visit a depot where they are reloaded with fuel and salt before heading to their dwelling place, ready for the next time.
-It is assumed that the vehicles are "off duty" after the final reload, hence the path from the refilling depot to their dwelling place does not count in the time duration and in the travelling distance calculation.
-The total travelling distance must not exceed a given amount.
 Further, due to the size of the vehicles and the movements they have to make, U-turns at some intersections are not allowed.
+The total *travelling duration* for salting the requested roads and finish each route must not exceed a given amount while the total *travelling distance* of all routes must be minimized.
+It is assumed that the vehicles are "off duty" after the final reload.  hence, the path from the last refilling depot to their dwelling place does not count in the time duration and in the travelling distance calculation.

 <!--
 The problem is a generalization of the Capacited Arcs Routing